 Curriculum & Assessment

 Children at Stillness learn to read through whole class daily guided reading lessons which encompass all children’s needs and abilities.
-During these lessons children discuss the text they are reading, practise inference and deduction skills and develop strategies for comprehension.
+During these lessons, children discuss the text they are reading as a class, practise inference and deduction skills and develop strategies for comprehension.
 Reading skills are not taught in these lessons only, they are woven in all subjects of the curriculum as we believe that no opportunity for strengthening the breadth and depths of children’s vocabulary should be lost.

 Every week the children are taught a new spelling rule and then practise applying this to a range of words.
 The spelling rules taught in these lessons will also link to the weekly spellings given as homework and every Friday a spelling test is completed.
 Additionally, children are encouraged in every lesson to use the correct spelling through classroom displays, key vocabulary lists, dictionaries and discussions with their teacher.